abraxas-dev/chat/README.md

 ## Important Notes

-- Both Anthropic API and Tavily Search API keys are required for the application to function
+- OpenAI API or Anthropic API and Tavily Search API keys are required for the application to function
 - The application uses Claude 3.5 Sonnet as the default model
 - Web search functionality is powered by Tavily Search API

-## Future Improvements

-- [x] Add OpenAI API support as an alternative
-- [x] Make Tavily Search optional
-- [ ] Enhance error handling
-- [ ] Improve GUI/UX
-- [ ] Add Ollama support for local LLM usage
-- [ ] Implement MCP (Model Control Protocol) support
-- [ ] Add conversation history management
-- [ ] Implement better state management

 ## Acknowledgments